houkensjtu/taichi-fluid/README.md

 # Computational Fluid Dynamics in Taichi
 A collection of CFD related resources for Taichi developers.

-[**Taichi (太极)**](https://github.com/taichi-dev/taichi) is an open-source, imperative, parallel programming language for high-performance numerical computation.
+[**Taichi**](https://github.com/taichi-dev/taichi) is an open-source, imperative, parallel programming language for high-performance numerical computation.
 It is embedded in Python and uses just-in-time (JIT) compiler frameworks (e.g. LLVM) to offload compute-intensive Python code to the native GPU or CPU instructions.

 Taichi provides several advantages over existing computational fluid dynamics tools:
 - Performance: Through the @ti.kernel decorator, Taichi's JIT compiler automatically compiles your Python functions into efficient GPU or CPU machine code for **parallel execution**.